 - Online information sessions and office hours, and online interviews for 2021 applicants

 - Virtual HMC open house, Claremont Colleges Receptions, and other web events

 We also look forward to joining you for virtual school visits.
 We will keep our eyes open for your availability on the different scheduling sites as well as search for instructions on your school website.
 If you would like to request a visit, you can contact your territory manager.

-HMC is an exclusive user of the Common Application.
-We accept official fee waivers from the College Board or NACAC, but we will also accept a counselor note explaining a student’s financial circumstances and requesting the waiver.
+Harvey Mudd College accepts the Common Application and the Coalition Application.
+We accept official fee waivers from the College Board or NACAC, but will also accept a counselor note explaining a student’s financial circumstances and requesting the waiver.

 - First-year Student Eligibility Requirements